ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 Regarding the landing page and legal notice, these are presented as a choice of the ones defined for the community (see :ref:`community__manage_landing_pages` and :ref:`community__manage_legal_notices` respectively).
-If no selection is made then the default landing page for the community is used, falling back to the test bed's overall default if none is defined (see :ref:`community__defaults`).
+If no selection is made then the default landing page for the community is used, falling back to the test bed's overall default if none is defined (see :ref:`community__defaults__landing_page`).
 Defining the landing page and legal notice at the level of the organisation makes it possible to present a customised message and notice per organisation.

 To complete the creation of the new organisation click **Save**.
 Clicking on **Cancel** discards pending changes and returns you to the previous screen.